poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 ## 2. How to actually use the updated compose file in Swarm Mode?
 Testing...

 Before switching to the cluster, you can test the updated compose file for Swarm Mode, by deploying the stack on a Swarm of 1 node.
-And if it doesn't work, remove it and put your compose back up.
-No need to exit/delete the swarm
+And if it doesn't work, remove the stack and compose up instead.
+No need to exit/delete the swarm to use the regular compose up.

 - Comment the network part of docker compose file
-- Then:
+- To deploy the compose file on a Swarm:
   ```
   docker stack deploy --compose-file docker-compose.yaml homeassistant
   ```
-- At the end:
+- And to stop it:
   ```
   docker stack rm homeassistant
   ```